Call a Pegasus a "Hippogriff"

 - In MirrorMask there are a lot of catlike creatures with human heads.
 In Classical Mythology, such creatures are known as sphinxes, but the one of them that asks a riddle is identified in the script as a Gryphon, which should be a hybrid of a lion and eagle.

 - One of the stranger examples is in the book Thorn Ogres of Hagwood.
 A character wanders into the action about halfway through the story.
 He is a short humanoid with a big, big beard and he carries a lot of different tools and has a great talent for metalwork.
 He is identified as a dwa... no, wait, he is a Pooka.
-Pookas technically can appear as dwarves but, as you may recall from Harvey, they also tend to be a lot weirder.
+Pookas technically can appear as dwarves but they also tend to be a lot weirder.

 - Boggarts in Harry Potter, which are not shapeshifters in English lore.

-- Although she never appears in the stories in person, it's made pretty clear that H.P.
-Lovecraft's Mother Hydra has nothing to do with the Hydra of the Greek myth.
+- Although she never appears in the stories in person, it's made pretty clear that the Cthulhu Mythos' Mother Hydra (a Mythos addition by August Derleth) has nothing to do with the Hydra of the Greek myth.

 - In David Weber's Safehold books, the humans who have settled on the planet Safehold have named many local animals after mythical beasts.
 Examples include the kraken (described as a cross between a squid and a shark, fitting the latter's place in Safeholdian ecology), the dragon (a massive, six-legged animal that comes in both carnivorous and herbivorous varieties), and the wyvern (four-winged flyers that are the Safeholdian analogue of birds).

 - Arcana has "Unicorns," which resemble the usual image of unicorns only in that they have a single horn and are roughly horse-sized and shaped.
 They are black, with disproportionately long legs, powerful hindquarters, and ears like a bobcat — and possess a mouthful of long tusks and sharp, carnivorous teeth.